department-of-veterans-affairs/vagov-content/pages/dst/index.md

 			success: function(callback) {
 				console.log(callback);
 				if (callback.eligible) {
-					$(this).text('Based on the information you provided, you're eligible for the Veterans Community Care Program.');
+					$(this).text('Based on the information you provided, you are eligible for the Veterans Community Care Program.');
 				}
 				else {
 					$(this).text('Based on the information you provided, you may be eligible for the Veterans Community Care Program.
 Contact your primary care physician for more information.')